Howard Porter (basketball): Post-NBA life

 Porter had retired from the NBA in 1978 at 29 years old in a career cut short by injuries, including a blood clot in his lungs, and a cocaine addiction, a significant problem in the 1970s NBA.
 He was arrested in 1985 and served six months in jail for drug possession.
 He entered a drug rehabilitation program in Minnesota in 1989, remained in the area, and in 1995 began working as a probation officer for Ramsey County.

 2007 disappearance and murder

 Howard Porter disappeared on May 18, 2007.
 He was found severely beaten in a Minneapolis alley in the early morning hours of May 19 and died on May 26 of injuries sustained during the assault.

-Local police arrested a 33-year-old prostitute named Tanya Washington that Porter had solicited in connection with the murder.
+Local police arrested a 33-year-old prostitute named Tanya Washington, who Porter had solicited, in connection with his murder.
 Washington was later released by police, who stated that there was not enough evidence to file charges against her.
 On September 4, police announced that they had arrested and charged Rashad Arthur Raleigh with Porter's murder, who had attacked the former NBA star in a robbery set-up.
 Raleigh is serving a life sentence for the crime.

 Porter is interred at Washington Park Cemetery in Orlo Vista, Florida.
-He is survived by his three children, Ebony, Howard Jr. and Keelee.
+He had three children, Ebony, Howard Jr. and Keelee.